Berlin Ballet Retreat with Holistic Ballet

 A typical day will begin with a warm-up followed by an extended class where we can take much more time with difficult movements than in a regular 60 or 90 minutes class.

-After a small break to recharge, we are going to work on a classical ballet repertoire.
+After a small break to recharge, we are going to work on a classical ballet repertoire, the solo of Tchaikovsky pas de deux, one of my absolute favourite pieces that I danced during my career.
 There will be modifications for different levels and abilities.
 Closer to the time and once I received your payment, I am going to send you the password for the video tutorial that you can find below, next to the transcript of the choreography that you can print out.
 The more you familiarise yourself with the steps, the more you will get out of the workshop.

 We will then take a slightly longer break before we complete the day.
 The last hour may be spent with a deep stretching routine for your mind to unwind and your body to deal well with the intensity of the week.

 We may have one or two guest teachers that may be working with you the last session of the day.
 TBC

 The afternoons and evenings are free for you to rest and to explore Berlin's street life and culture.
 If there is interest, I am happy to organise activities or help you to create your own itinerary.